Data Center Construction Cost: Per MW and Per Square Foot (2026)

 How Much Did Elon Musk’s Data Center Cost?

 Elon Musk’s data center reportedly cost about $1 billion.
-That spend reflects dense power infrastructure, renewable integration, premium site connectivity, and advanced cooling, all of which push technical build costs significantly higher than a standard facility.
+That figure reflects dense power infrastructure, renewable integration, premium site connectivity, and advanced cooling, all of which push technical build costs well above a standard facility.

 Can You Make Money Owning a Data Center?

-Yes, you can make money owning a data center.
-Profitability depends on balancing operational costs, maintenance expenses, market demand, location advantages, scalability, and competitive positioning.
+Yes.
+Profitability depends on balancing operational costs, maintenance, market demand, location, scalability, and competitive positioning.
 Strong demand for cloud and AI infrastructure has kept occupancy high in well-located facilities.

 What Is the Most Expensive Part of Building a Data Center?